vaibhav1284/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Submission code is usable and readable
 The code is readable having appropriate sections for specific tasks which are self-explanatory and easy to understand.
 The code was developed in python using Udacity project workspace.
 The model was trained and verified using GPU.

-The below packages were used to develop code.
+The below packages were used to develop code :
 ```
 import csv
 import numpy as np